5 Common Will Disputes

 “If there is any great secret of success in life it lies in the ability to put yourself in the other person’s place and to see things from his point of view – as well as your own.”
 Henry Ford

 We have all heard of turf wars but it’s worth acknowledging that will wars also take place.
 The purpose of my highlighting this is to bring awareness to the issues that can arise and the solutions that can be brought to bear to support harmonious family relationships.
-I also stress the necessity of taking formal advice to avoid these 5 common will disputes.
+I also stress the necessity of taking formal advice by a will attorney to avoid these 5 common will disputes.

 - ADVANCEMENT – PREVIOUS FINANCIAL BENEFIT TO A CHILD